 (b) The compound contains oxygen, fluorine or chlorine and these elements are chemically bonded only to carbon or hydrogen.

-6.1.2 For inorganic substances, the test procedure in Section 34 need not be applied if the substance does not contain any oxygen or halogen atoms.
+6.1.2 For inorganic substances, the test procedure in Chapter 34 need not be applied if the substance does not contain any oxygen or halogen atoms.

-6.2 Substances which may be organic peroxides (Division 5.2)
+6.2 Substances which may be organic peroxides

 6.2.1 Organic peroxides are classified by definition based on their chemical structure and on the available oxygen and hydrogen peroxide content of formulations (see 20.2.2).